harikuts/del-step-sim/README.md

 This command performs a training step on each node within the group `[group]`.

+### Logging

+These commands involve logging and saving information and results from the simulator.

+#### *log*

+**Usage:** `log`

+This command returns a full log of all commands and results that have been executed in the simulation thus far.

+**Usage:** `log results`

+This command returns a log of only results that have been obtained from the simulation thus far.

 ### Scripting

 This simulator also allows the user to create scripts as a list of commands to execute.
 Commands are written with each executable command and arguments written per line.
 Commands in a script are queued for execution in the simulator.